-- The Board will select its chair and deputy chair.
+- The Board will select its Chair and deputy Chair.
 The Chairperson should be a member of BSCB. - Meetings will be regarded as quorate or otherwise, in the light of material to be considered and decisions to be taken, at the discretion of the Chair. - Standing meetings of the CDOP will be held monthly and additionally meetings held as and when required. - Administrative support will be provided by BSCB.
-Agendas and associated papers will be circulated at least 5 days in advance of the meeting.
+Agendas and associated papers will be circulated at least 5 days in advance of the meeting. - Conflicts of Interest will be declared at each meeting regarding case involvement by panel members.